leemingee/generative-learning/content/about.md

 This is two days to Chrismas, the weather become warmer in NY these days, nice time to launch this blog.
 My name is Ming Li, currently a Statistics student in Columbia University.
 Currently I m based in NY and planning to work as a data scientist in the coming year.
-This blog is about things that interest me or something I want to share with you guys, namely:
+This blog is about things that interest me or something I want to share with you, namely:

 1. Data Science and how I apply it to everyday life.
 2. The learning stuff I m interested in, included but not limited to Deep Learning, Deep Reinforcement Learning, Machine Learning.